bcarlin/flask-scss/doc/index.rst

 - Automatic compilation of .scss files
 - Automatic refreshing of resulting .css files when .scss sources have changed (only if ``app.testing`` or ``app.debug`` are True)
+- Configuration variables can be either set on the app config or given as an option

 Scss files compilation is done by the
 `pyScss <http://pypi.python.org/pypi/pyScss>`_ implementation by